elsiehupp/wikiteam/CONTRIBUTING.md

 ### 4. Commit your changes

 While there isn't really the space here to explain the technical process of Git commits, it can be helpful if you follow [some best practices](https://cbea.ms/git-commit/) with your commit messages.

-You don't have to do so up front, but we ask that you do so when you...
+You don't have to do so up front, but we ask that you follow these best practices for writing a commit message when you open a pull request.

 ### 5. Open a Pull Request